 INTERVIEW AND PICTURES BY MARKO SYRJALA

-Scot Doogie White is currently the singer of Yngwie Malmsteen’s Rising Force.
-He also has another band called Cornerstone and in addition he’s doing several projects here and there.
-In the past he has s been the singer of the legendary Rainbow and once he almost joined Iron Maiden and … Read the rest and learn!
+Doogie White is currently the singer of Yngwie Malmsteen’s Rising Force.
+He also has another band called Cornerstone, and also, he’s doing several projects here and there.
+He has s been the singer of the legendary Rainbow in the past, and once he almost joined Iron Maiden and … Read the rest and learn!

 Metal-Rules: Have you had a chance to see any other bands here?